robddd/course-notes/courses/karpathy_zero_to_hero/01_nn_backprop_pt2_auto_backprop.md

 ```
 [1.0, -1.0, -1.0, 1.0]
 ```
-We have learned a model that fits well to these data points...
+We have trained a model that fits well to these data points...

 End of first video